efueger/framework/README.md

 boolean true
 ```
-The named argument `$args` is special and can be added to the method being called by the [`call`](https://github.com/mvc5/framework/blob/master/src/Service/Resolver/Resolver.php#L58) function and it provides an array of the named arguments.
+The parameter `$args` can be used as a named argument that provides an array of the named arguments available to that method.

 To manage all of the parameters an optional callback can be added to call method, e.g
 ```php